wistefan/i4trust-poc-ai-service/docker/README.md

 Recipes for deploying and running a full instance of the AI Service Proof of Concept.

-There are four environments to be setup:
+There are four environments of the different participants to be setup:
 * Smart Shepherd (AI Service Provider and Data Service Consumer)
 * Happy Cattle (AI Service Consumer)
 * Real Time Weather (Data Service Provider)